NEWBORN CARE SPECIALIST

 What is a Newborn Care Specialist (incorrectly known as Baby Nurse)?

 A newborn care specialist (NCS) is often referred to as a "baby nurse" outside the US.
 A Newborn Care Specialist is a certified infant care individual who will come to your home and help you with your newborn baby.
 When needed our Newborn Care Specialist can assist your family for as little as four weeks- up to several months.
 Tiny Treasures Nanny Agency's newborn care specialist can provide daytime, nighttime and overnight care.

 Does "baby nurse" mean they have an actual nursing license or degree in nursing?

 No. Baby nurse is a term used to describe an infant or newborn care specialist.
-This term is usually used outside on the US.
+This term is usually used outside of the US.
 The correct title is a Newborn Care Specialist.
-This person provides support to families as they transition home with their newborn.
+This person provides support to families as they transition home with their newborns.

-We’ll provide you with experienced and trusted newborn care specialist to assist you with your day-to-day when you bring home your new baby.
+We’ll provide you with an experienced and trusted newborn care specialist to assist you with your day-to-day when you bring home your new baby.

 Booking a Newborn Care Specialist

 We recommend you start your search for a Newborn Care Specialist as early as the beginning of your 3rd trimester.
 We have newborn care specialists that are booked as early as six months in advance.

 We would be happy to help with any last-minute placements if your baby is on the way or already home.

 When considering the length of time you'd like a Newborn Care Specialist, we recommend at least 8 weeks of care.
 However, some families average 12 weeks, while others may have an NCS for close to 1 year.
-When creating a contract with the Newborn Care Specialist of your choice, you can specify a range of time that you would like them.
+When creating a contract with the Newborn Care Specialist of your choice, you can specify a range of times that you would like them.
 You can always extend your time as long as the NCS has not been booked to help another family.
-It's usually important to give 2 weeks notice if you'd like to extend your NCS's time.
+It's usually important to give 2 weeks' notice if you'd like to extend your NCS's time.

 Newborn Care Specialist Screening Process